-Open to all goat exhibitors.
-Judging will be based on correct showmanship, appearance of animal and exhibitor, and exhibitor's knowledge of animal.

-It is recommended that dairy goat exhibitors wear a white shirt and slacks while showing their goats and non-dairy goat exhibitors wear a club shirt or white shirt and black jeans or slacks while showing their goats.
+Open to all Goat exhibitors.
+Judging will be based on correct showmanship, performance of animal in show ring, animal and exhibitor appearance, and exhibitor's knowledge of animal.
+Exhibitors showing dairy breeds of goats should wear a white shirt and white pants.
+Non-dairy goat exhibitors can wear a show shirt and jeans.

-- 1. SENIOR Open to exhibitors grades 9 and older. - 2.
-INTERMEDIATE Open to exhibitors grades 6 through 8. - 3.
-BEGINNER Open to exhibitors grades 3 through 5. - NOVICE Open to first year goat exhibitors any age.
+- 1. SENIOR Open to exhibitors in grades 9 and up - 2.
+INTERMEDIATE -Open to exhibitors grades 6 through 8 - 3.
+BEGINNER Open to exhibitors in grades 3 through 5 - 4.
+NOVICE Open to first year goat exhibitors any age.
 Recommended for older first year goat exhibitors.
 (No Trophy)